 How to Use the crontab Command

-crontab command creates a crontab file containing commands and instructions by using specific cron job format for the cron daemon to execute.
-You can use the
+crontab command creates a crontab file containing commands and instructions using a specific cron job format for the cron daemon to execute.
+For example, you can use the

 crontab command with the following options: